What car capsules are compatible with iCandy prams?

 After checking in, generally, parents will be allowed to keep hold of their pram until boarding the plane when it will be taken to store in the hold for the journey.
 However, don’t take this for granted as some airlines will ask you to check in your pram with your luggage if it is over a certain size so always check their policy.
 Be prepared to hand over your pram early by taking along a baby carrier/sling to make things easier whilst in the departure lounge.
 It’s always worth investing in a travel bag to protect your pram against dirt and scratches as it is likely to be thrown around in the hold.

 Many prams are now specially designed to fit into overhead plane lockers and can be carried onto the plane as a piece of hand luggage.
 However, as with larger items of hand luggage, there’s not necessarily a guarantee that the pram will be able to go onto the plane so always be prepared for it to be taken off you at the last minute!
-These compact prams, which will be within the maximum hand weight dimensions, are lightweight so are not only great for navigating the airport but are easy to lift and store in the overhead locker.
+Also keep in mind you don't need your pram in the plane and you will want to use the locker space above your seat for your change bag etc. It is often more practical to hand over your pram when you board the plane and have it stowed in the luggage hold.

 Can my baby sleep in a pram overnight?